tofugu/wanikani-policies/policies/terms-of-service.md

 ### A. Definitions

 **Short version:** *We use these basic terms throughout the Agreement, and they have specific meanings.
 You should know what we mean when we use each of the terms.
-There's not going to be a test on it, but it's still useful information.*
+There’s not going to be a test on it, but it’s still useful information.*

-1. “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the WaniKani Privacy Policy, available at [wanikani.com/privacy](https://www.wanikani.com/privacy)) and procedures that we may publish from time to time on the Website.
+1. “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the “Terms”) and all other operating rules, policies (including the WaniKani Privacy Policy, available at [wanikani.com/privacy](https://www.wanikani.com/privacy)) and procedures that we may publish from time to time on the Website.
 2. “Content” refers to content featured or displayed through the Website, including without limitation text, data, articles, images, photographs, graphics, software, applications, designs, features, and other materials that are available on the Website or otherwise available through the Service.
-"Content" also includes Services.
+“Content” also includes Services.
 “User-Generated Content” is Content, written or otherwise, created or uploaded by our Users.
-"Your Content" is Content that you create or own.
+“Your Content” is Content that you create or own.
 3. “Service” refers to the applications, software, products, and services provided by Tofugu.
 4. “Tofugu,” “We,” and “Us” refer to Tofugu, LLC., as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
 5. “User,” “You,” and “Your” refer to the individual person, company, or organization that has visited or is using the Website or Service; that accesses or uses any part of the account; or that directs the use of the account in the performance of its functions.
 A User must be at least 13 years of age.
 Special terms may apply for business or government accounts (See [Section B.4): Additional Terms](#b-account-terms)).